cypress-io/cypress-documentation/content/api/commands/mount.md

 "include": ["./src", "cypress.d.ts"]
 ```

-## Additional Mount Commands

-You're not limited to a single `cy.mount()` command.
-If needed, you can create
-any number of custom mount commands, as long as they have unique names.

-Below are some examples for common uses cases and libraries.

 ## React Examples

 If your React component relies on context to work properly, you need to wrap